 The Latin American Affinity Group (LAAG) strives to create a supportive community for students, families, faculty and staff of a shared Latin background.
 Regardless of ethnicity, race, or socioeconomic status, LAAG brings families together to celebrate and honor ancestry and identity.
 The tentpole events for LAAG are Día De Los Muertos, which is a school-wide event as well as the Kinder/6th grade joint graduation celebration.
 We also hold an informal “kick off” get together with the intention of catching up with old friends and welcoming new families.

-• LGBTQIA+ Affinity Group
+• LGBTQ+ Affinity Group

-The Center for Early Education, a socio-economically and culturally diverse independent school for children, toddlers through grade six, strives to graduate students who are joyful, resilient, life-long learners.
+The Center for Early Education, a socio-economically and culturally diverse independent school for children, toddlers through grade six, strives to graduate students who are joyful, resilient, lifelong learners.
 The Center embraces a philosophy of education that combines a nurturing, inclusive learning environment with an increasingly challenging academic program that addresses the developmental needs of each child.